lecramyajiv/fonts-tamil-libre/README.md

 12. Agam Type Foundry
 13. Neechalkaran/Chemmozhi

+This collection also contains Tamil supplement font from Google.Tamil Supplement is a Unicode block containing  Tamil historic fractions and symbols

 The Homepages and download urls are in URL.md file.
 The list of the fonts included are in FONTS.md file.